Saint Elijah the Prophet Serbian Orthodox Church, Coober Pedy: History

-The building

-The church was built by Serbian Australians who settled in Coober Pedy as opal miners.
-Because of the hot climate, it was decided to build a church under the ground.
-The digging of the community hall begun in June 1992, and was finished in a month.
-The digging of the church itself began in February 1993, and was finished in August 1993, and consecrated on the St Elijah's day.
+St Elijah's Day.
 All work was done by the volunteers.

+Architecture

 The church is 30 m long, 5.3 m wide, and 7 m high, and is completely carved in the sandstone.
 The ceiling window is covered with stained glass.
 The floor is 17 m under the ground level in the deepest point, and 3 m under the ground level at the shallowest point.
 The church has a gallery with a baptismal font and the altar.
 The iconostasis is made of glass.
 The interior walls are covered with bas reliefs of saints carved in stone.
 The whole complex contains the church, the community hall, priest's home and the religious school, all carved under the ground.

-Today, the church is a tourist attraction.
-More tourists visit the church than there are parishioners.
-The entrance fee is 5 AUD for tourists.